Bbenjamill/Travel-Planner/README.md

-A counter app built using react
+A travel-planner app built using react